Ladsgroup/reference-island/docs/production-run.md

 This should trigger all the remaining jobs and the resultant data in `data/references.jsonl` is now ready for further manual processing by you or to be [loaded into the Wikidata game](./wikidata-game.md#updating-the-game-data).

+For more information on the Schema of the result data in `data/references.jsonl`, see [Pipeline Result Schema Reference](result.md).